anhtukhtn/books/the_pragmatic_programmer.md

 - Proceed from a plan, whether that plan is in your head, on the back of the cocktail napkin, or on a wall-sized
 - Rely on reliable things
 - Dont be a salve to history

+### Algorithm Speed

+There is a kind of estimating that programmers use almost daily: estimating the resources that algorithms use - time, processor, memory, and so on.

+It's a good idea to make sure an algorithm really is a bottleneck before investing your precious time trying to improve it.